Pimp C: Early life

 Chad Lamont Butler was born on December 29, 1973, in Crowley, Louisiana, but was raised in Port Arthur, Texas.
 Butler was the only child of Charleston Butler and Weslyn "Mama Wes" Butler Jacob Monroe.
 Butler was born prematurely and had numerous health issues, including a birth defect that caused his legs to point inward, which required braces to fix.
 He also had to be propped up when he slept due to digestive problems.
 His eyesight was poor, and he almost went blind after a severe bout of pinkeye.
 Butler also had pneumonia at least nine times as a child.

 As the son of a trumpet player, Butler had an interest in music since childhood: "I come from a classical background, I came up singing Italian sonnets, Negro spirituals, and shit of that nature."
 Even before studying musical notation in school, he learned to play many instruments by ear, including piano, trumpet, drums and flugelhorn.
 His vocal style was once described as "high-voiced, unstable and provocateur, as likely to slap your face as to sing you a love song."
 Influenced by Run-DMC, he started synthesizing beats to rap over after receiving a drum machine and keyboard one Christmas.

 Butler joined the choir as a teenager and played numerous instruments at school, and after being encouraged by his stepfather Bill Monroe, began writing and creating his own music.
 Butler was particularly interested in the emerging hip hop genre as a child, and soon bonded and became friends with Bernard "Bun B" Freeman over their shared passion for music.

+He dropped out of high school during his senior year to focus on his career with UGK.